surlabs/assStackQuestion/README.md

 ### Installation steps
 1. Create subdirectories, if necessary for Customizing/global/plugins/Modules/TestQuestionPool/Questions/
-2. In Customizing/global/plugins/Modules/TestQuestionPool/Questions/ **ensure you delete any previous assStackQuestion folders**
+2. In Customizing/global/plugins/Modules/TestQuestionPool/Questions/ **ensure you delete any previous assStackQuestion folder**
 3. Then, execute:

 ```bash